 Backed by Fannie Mae, the HomeReady® Mortgage is available to those with credit scores of at least 680.
 It only requires 3 percent down and comes with cancellable mortgage insurance, with some restrictions.

 More affordable than FHA loans, the Conventional 97 program does not require any minimum credit score.
 It requires a 3 percent down payment, which can come from gifted money if that gift has come from a:

 - Spouse or domestic partner

 - Legal guardian.

 Backed by Fannie Mae and Freddie Mac, these loans are available for up to $484,350 for single-unit homes, and they must have a fixed mortgage rate.

 Want to Get Cash Back When You Close on Your New Texas Home?
 New Home Gurus Can Help!

 While there are various options for putting little to no money down when you’re buying a home, you can also get cash back at closing through a special first-time homebuyer program from New Home Gurus.

-Once you’ve chosen your dream home in Houston, Fort Worth, Dallas, or, our program lets you work with experienced Realtors® who will advise and guide at every step moving forward, from drafting an offer through closing.
+Once you’ve chosen your dream home in Houston, Fort Worth, Dallas, or anywhere in Texas, our program lets you work with experienced Realtors® who will advise and guide at every step moving forward, from drafting an offer through closing.

-Upon closing on your new home, we’llwith you, meaning that you can expect to get back an average of $4,500 to $12,000 when you close on your new home!
+Upon closing on your new home, we’ll split the homebuyer’s commission with you, meaning that you can expect to get back an average of $4,500 to $12,000 when you close on your new home!